IdentityPython/satosa-docker/README.md

 Use [qemu-user-static](https://github.com/multiarch/qemu-user-static) to work with multi-architecture containers.

+In forks of this repository, enable both GitHub Actions and the GitHub CI workflow after reviewing the workflow definitions.

 Before cloning the repository or working within it, set the [file mode creation mask](https://en.wikipedia.org/wiki/Umask) to `0022` or `u=rwx,g=rx,o=rx`.

 ## Update Process